 - Signage: Signs will be posted at strategic locations to provide reminders regarding physical distancing, hand hygiene and respiratory etiquette, and reporting symptoms if sick.

 As 2021 camp plans are developed, we will be keeping our camp families informed with our Chanco Chatter newsletter, emails, and town hall Zoom meetings.
-Our next town hall will be at 7pm on Tuesday, April 27.
+Our next town hall will be at 7pm on May 20th.
+Click here to join.
 Information will be available on our website, Chanco Chatter, and social media pages.

 Our March Town Hall focused upon COVID safety protocol, Ropes Course activities, Wilderness Camp, and “what Chanco means to me” by a former camper, current counselor!